JungleDruid/BG3LocalizationMerger/README.md

 ## Updating

-To ensure the language pack stays up-to-date, redo the [all the steps](#usage) whenever a new patch is released.
+To ensure the language pack stays up-to-date, you might need to merge again:

+- If it's a hotfix, you'll only need to unpack and decompress the newest hotfix file.
+E.g. `Patch5_Hotfix6.pak`

+- If it's a major patch, you'll need to remove the `Patch*_Hotfix*` folders in your `UnpackedData` folder first to avoid conflicts, then redo [all the steps](#usage).

 ## Screenshots